Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Multiple Positives in Contrastive Learning for Multi-lingual Sentence Embeddings

 \section{Multiple Positives in Contrastive Learning for Multi-lingual Sentence Embeddings}

-This section begins with a formal definition of learning sentence embeddings with CL, followed by the construction of multiple positives training data and the utilization of multiple positives for sentence embeddings.
+This section begins with a formal definition of learning sentence embeddings with CL, followed by the construction of training data with multiple positives and the utilization of multiple positives for sentence embeddings.

-\paragraph{Contrastive learning for sentence embeddings} Given a sentence $x_i \sim X$, sentence embedding learning aims to learn a parameterized network $f_{\theta}$.
+\paragraph{Contrastive learning for sentence embeddings} Given a sentence $x_i \sim \mathbb{X}$, sentence embedding learning aims to learn a parameterized network $f_{\theta}$.
 The network can be applied to $x_i$ to obtain a dense vector, i.e., $\mathbf{h}_i = f_{\theta}(x_i)\in\mathbb{R}^d$, which can represent the semantic meaning of sentence $x_i$.
-The idea of contrastive learning is to construct a positive example $x_i^+$ to $x_i$ and pull them close, while keeping $x_i$ far from other negative examples.
+The idea of contrastive learning is to construct a positive example $x_i^+$ for $x_i$ and pull them close, while keeping $x_i$ far from other negative examples.
 A commonly used training objective~\cite{Oord2018RepresentationLW, simcse, wu2022pcl} is to minimize the following contrastive loss:

-where $\mathbf{h}_i^+ = f_{\theta}(x_i^+)$. $sim(\cdot, \cdot)$ is a similarity metric, $N$ is the size of a mini-batch, and $\tau$ is the temperature parameter.
+where $\mathbf{h}_i^+ = f_{\theta}(x_i^+)$, $sim(\cdot, \cdot)$ is a similarity metric, $N$ is the size of a mini-batch, and $\tau$ is the temperature parameter.
 After training, these semantically meaningful embeddings can be used to represent sentences for various downstream tasks such as sentence retrieval, sentence-level classification, and semantic textual similarity.

-\paragraph{Multiple Positives in Contrastive Learning} The conventional approach can not fully capture the semantic richness and diverse expressions in different languages.
+\paragraph{Multiple Positives in Contrastive Learning} The conventional approach cannot fully capture the semantic richness and diverse expressions in different languages.
 To address this limitation, in this work, we propose to leverage multiple positives in contrastive learning to improve the learning of multi-lingual sentence embeddings.
-Specifically, we propose to leverage multiple positives to improve learning multi-lingual sentence embedding.
-Different from the conventional single-positive CL loss in equation~\ref{eq:single}, we construct multiple sentences in multi-lingual translation $ x_i^{mp} = \{x_i^1, ..., x_i^K\} $ as a group of positive examples to $x_i$, where $K$ is the number of languages.
-First, we calculate a group-wise similarity distribution by contrasting the anchor $x_i$ with the multiple positives $x_i^{mp}$ and other in-batch negative examples as follows,
+Unlike the conventional single-positive CL loss in equation~\ref{eq:single}, for anchor sentence $x_i$, we construct a multiple positives set from multi-lingual translation $ X_i^{mp} = \{x_i^1, ..., x_i^K\} $ , where $K$ is the number of positives from different languages.
+Inspired by previous works that deal with multiple positives~\cite{pmlr-v97-frosst19a, NEURIPS2020_d89a66c7}, the training objective of CL with multiple positives in multi-lingual sentence embedding is shown as follows: